steview-d/bookmarks/README.md

 ### Media
 The original bookmark icon was sourced from [favpng.com](https://favpng.com/).

-The site icons (favicons, and so on) were generated by [realfavicongenerator.net](https://realfavicongenerator.net/) using a modified version of the original bookmark icon as the source.
+The site icons for this app (favicons, and so on) were generated by [realfavicongenerator.net](https://realfavicongenerator.net/) using a modified version of the original bookmark icon as the source.

 The icons in the 4x4 grid on the index were all scraped from their own sites, using this app.
-The tiled background image used in areas of the app was put together using icons.
+The tiled background image used in areas of the app was put together using icons scraped by this app.

 The portrait images for the `user reviews` section were used with permission from [Vecteezy]([https://www.vecteezy.com/vector-art/138266-free-headshot-vector](https://www.vecteezy.com/vector-art/138266-free-headshot-vector))

-The `FREE` .png image file used on the pricing page was sourced usingGoogle image search.
+The `FREE` .png image file used on the pricing page was sourced using Google image search.

 ### Code